doga/awesome-jsdoc/README.md

   jsdoc to JSON Schema (early in project, but aims to use standard `@typedef`).

+## Server

+- [doc-server](https://github.com/doga/doc-server) — A [Gemini](https://geminiprotocol.net/) server for serving JSDoc documentation.
+Written in TypeScript, runs on [Deno](https://deno.com/).
+Motivation: developers are big terminal users, and Gemini is a better platform than the Web for browsing content from the terminal.

 ## Type checking

 - [typescript](https://github.com/microsoft/TypeScript) - Check plain JavaScript with